 When considering portfolios of different bioenergy feedstocks, an important factor will be the average delivered cost for each feedstock.
-Recall from above that our estimates for average delivered forest residue costs range from approximately 87 $·Mg-1 for the 200 Gg·yr-1 capacity to approximately 122 $·Mg-1 for the 800 Gg·yr-1 capacity.
+Our estimates for average delivered forest residue costs range from approximately 87 $·Mg-1 for the 200 Gg·yr-1 capacity to approximately 122 $·Mg-1 for the 800 Gg·yr-1 capacity.
 Previous studies have estimated the cost of agricultural residue (straw) to fall within this range, with a plant gate cost in Alberta of 95.33 $·Mg-1 for a plant capacity of 150 Gg·yr-1 [Sultana et al 2010].
-Given how close the cost of agricultural residues are to the cost of forest residues, these two feedstocks could be a good fit for a potential feedstock portfolio, assuming the bioenergy plant was compatible using both.
+Given how close the cost of agricultural residues is to the cost of forest residues, these two feedstocks could be a good fit for a potential feedstock portfolio, assuming the bioenergy plant could use both types of feedstock.
 However, a previous study estimated that purpose-grown hybrid poplar in Alberta has a much higher delivered cost of 202 $·Mg-1 (125 $·Mg-1 to grow the trees, plus 77 $·Mg-1 to harvest, grind, and transport the trees to the bioenergy plant) [Shooshtarian et al 2018], suggesting that hybrid poplar would have a more limited role (if used at all) within a feedstock portfolio.
-In the future we hope to build opon this research by optimizing the allocation of different feedstocks within a bioenergy feedstock portfolio.
+In the future we hope to build upon this research by optimizing the allocation of different feedstocks within a bioenergy feedstock portfolio.

-Although forest residues are utilized for bioenergy in other parts of the world, in Canada they are still largely considered a waste product.
+Although forest residues are utilized for bioenergy in other parts of the world, they are still largely considered a waste product in Canada.
 Given that feedstock costs are critical to the economic viability of any bioenergy project, in order for forest residues to be extracted in Canada we will likely need to see improvements in bioenergy production technology and/or increases in future biofuel prices.
-Governments can play a role in improving bioenergy production technology through investments in R&D, and can impact future biofuel prices through public policy.
+Governments can play a role in improving bioenergy production technology through investments research and development, and can impact future biofuel prices through public policy.

-On the Canadian public policy front, governments have set renewable fuel mandates and pay production subsidies for bioethanol and biodiesel, thereby impacting future biofuel prices [Campbell et al., 2016].
-The continuation of such subsidies will likely be an important factor for the emergence of a second-generation (“advanced”) biofuel sector in Canada.
+On the Canadian public policy front, governments have set renewable fuel mandates and subsidize production of bioethanol and biodiesel, thereby impacting future biofuel prices [Campbell et al., 2016].
+The continuation of such subsidies will likely be an important factor for the emergence of a second-generation or advanced biofuel sector in Canada.
 Another factor that could provide important incentives for advanced biofuels is the Government of Canada's Clean Fuel Standard, which is proposed to come into force in 2022, and which will require transportation fuel suppliers to lower the carbon intensity of their fuels [Government of Canada, 2020].
 Although these policies are focused more on liquid biofuels, there are also new policies which could promote burning pellets.
 Indeed, the Government of Canada recently implemented carbon pricing regulations [CanLII 2018] which could provide incentives to use forest residue pellets in heat and power plants instead of coal and natural gas.
 In this case, since the pellets would likely generate lower greenhouse gas emissions than the fossil fuels they displace, the heat and power produced would thereby incur lower carbon taxes, thus improving the financial returns to using pellets.

 Data availability